 ...by enabling young people, adults and employers to fulfil their potential.”

 - Meet the skills needs, aspirations and interests of the Wakefield District and the wider region

 The Governing Body

 Chair of Governors

-Throughout his career Andrew has had a commitment to education, taking governance roles at junior, secondary and FE colleges in the local area.
-Ultimately he was Chair of the Audit Committee and Vice-Chair of the University Council from 1994 - 2000.
+Throughout his career Andrew has had a commitment to education, taking governance roles at schools, colleges and a university in the local area.

 Andrew was invited to become a Companion of the Chartered Management Institute in 2017 and he was awarded an OBE for services to accounting and the community in the Queen’s Birthday Honours List for 2015.